 The Mehliskopf is a 1007,8 meter high mountain in the main ridge of the northern Black Forest in Germany.
 The mountain lies above the Black Forest High Road to the west, between Hundseck in the southwest and Sand in the north.
 Its summit is in the area of the town of Bühl, located around 9 kilometers west-northwest in the Rastatt district.
 The tower of the same name stands on the western edge of the plateau.
 This eleven meter high observation tower was built in 1880 by the Black Forest Association and has been renovated several times since then.
 The tower consists of a stone base with a covered and wooden viewing platform.

 This mountain is a 971 meter high and elongated ridge in the northern Black Forest and a village on it in the southern area.
 The scattered settlement is now a well-known district of Freudenstadt.
-The Kniebis is located directly on the Hochstraße, which leads up from Freudenstadt as the B 28 and continues as the B 500 from the top of the pass to the Alexanderschanze to Baden-Baden.
-The B 28 then continues to follow Strasburg and throat.
-The state road 96 leads south to Hausach.
+The Kniebis is located directly on the elevated road, which leads from Freudenstadt as the B 28 and continues from the top of the pass to the Alexanderschanze as the B 500 to Baden-Baden.
+The B 28 then continues to Strasbourg and Kehl.
+Landesstraße 96 leads south to Hausach.
 The mountain is directly connected to the bus service from Freudenstadt.